 - Description: Physics 111 is a calculus-based introduction to Mechanics, emphasizing fundamental concepts and applications.
 It is the first course in a three-course sequence.
-It includes motion in one and two dimensions, Newton's laws of motion and their applications, work and energy, linear momentum and collisions, rotational motion, and principles of conservation. - Corequisite: Math 111, Phys 111A.
+It includes motion in one and two dimensions, Newton's laws of motion and their applications, work and energy, linear momentum and collisions, rotational motion, fluid dynamics and gravity.

+- Number of Credits: 3

+- Corequisite: Math 111, Phys 111A.